 Filed Between: Use the "Filed Between" dates to limit the return to filers who have filed something between those dates.

 Form Type: This is a list of the types of forms filed with the FEC.
 If you select one or more of these it will limit the results to those filers that have filed that type of form with the FEC.
-This is usefull during independent expenditure notice periods for example when you might choose "Independent Expenditure Reports and Notices - Forms 5 and 24" and use the filed between dates to limit the return to a single day or a week.
+This is useful during independent expenditure notice periods for example when you might choose "Independent Expenditure Reports and Notices - Forms 5 and 24" and use the filed between dates to limit the return to a single day or a week.

 Report Type: This enables you to search for a particular coverage period such as April Monthly or July Quarterly.